Scheduled MonumentsEnglandRoyal Military Canal, West Hythe Bridge to Scanlon's Bridge

 What is Royal Military Canal, West Hythe Bridge to Scanlon's Bridge?

-Royal Military Canal is a defensive waterway constructed during the Napoleonic Wars, specifically built between 1804 and 1807 as a protection against the threat of French invasion.
+Royal Military Canal, West Hythe Bridge to Scanlon's Bridge, is a defensive waterway constructed during the Napoleonic Wars, specifically between 1804 and 1807, as part of preparations against potential French invasion.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005114.

 Who is responsible for protecting Royal Military Canal, West Hythe Bridge to Scanlon's Bridge?